Chapter 15: There Remaineth a Rest

 The Sabbath: Saturday, Sundown to Sundown

-The Sabbath is 24 hours of rest, worship, and communion with the Creator.
+The Sabbath is twenty-four hours of rest, worship, and communion with the Creator.

 Traditional practice avoids: